aspenmesh/istio-vet/pkg/vetter/mtlsprobes/README-mtls-probes-incompatible.md

 You can do one of these things:

-- **Define an Authentication Policy for your Service.** As of Istio v0.8 you can define an authentication policy that disables mTLS for the port of the liveness/readiness probe.
+- **Disable mTLS for the health probe port.**  To do this, you will need to define an Authentication Policy for your Service.
+In Istio v1.0 you can define an Authentication Policy that disables mTLS for the port of the liveness/readiness probe.
 It is recommended to use a port that is specific for health probes, and to disable mTLS on that port.
 If the application port is also used for the health port and mTLS is disabled on this shared port, mTLS